No, just going to Málaga...

 A French couple asked for directions to here the next day presuming the idiot in shorts to be a tourist himself, presumably.
 There then followed an interchange in pidgin English, Spanish and French with the payoff of "Ce n'est pas pour moi!" rewarded with a laugh.

 All Europeans together, eh, and something you definitely won't get away with after the morning of .

 And Fellini Dreamed of Picasso is a temporary bonus today with the contents of the fêted 's notebooks on display.

 Being a bit of a doodler himself, he was encouraged by his therapist, for the purpose of analysis, to sketch his dreams in which Picasso appeared four times.
-He did this for over 20 years and by the look of things, the other twenty-odd thousand were either about clowns or prostitutes.
+He did this for over 20 years and by the look of things, the other 20-odd-thousand were either about clowns or prostitutes.
 Or both.

 Looking at some fish and meat in a city of this size is a must and the Mercado Central de Atarazanas is Málaga's main market.